Sai-Yarlagadda/Chatbot-CMU-LTI/README.md

 14. py_files_for_scraping: Contains all the scripts we used for collecting data.
 15. system_outputs: Contains outputs of our top 3 models.
 (Based on the test set we were provided (https://github.com/neubig/nlp-from-scratch-assignment-spring2024/tree/main/data)
 16. Contributions_md: Contains the contributions of every person in this project
+17. report.pdf: Contains the final report of the project.

+## How to run our code:
+1. The folder RAG pipeline containes the script 'rag_pipeline.py'.
+Download the dataset from the 'data' folder, or use your own data.
+Specify the output file to store the generated answers.
+Running the script will give generated answers for all three of our systems.
+2. You will also need the embeddings that we created to run the RAG pipeline.
+They can be downloaded from here: https://drive.google.com/drive/folders/12Ktts4F89tUa3m38RLZOzK9Fka8XBSej?usp=sharing
+3. Note: Please open the link using CMU Email ID.
+4. The evaluation metrics can be run by specifying the reference_answers path and the system_output path
+5. For significance testing, we can run it through command line using: python significance_testing_script.py reference_answers.txt sys1_output.txt sys2_output.txt --num samples 10000